pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 Section 3: Realize the great rejuvenation of the Chinese nation on the road of socialism with Chinese characteristics .................
 64
 Section 4: Take charge of the "four greatness", make overall plans to promote the "five-in-one" overall layout, and coordinate the promotion of the "four comprehensive" strategic layout.................................................................................................................
 70
-Chapter III: The leadership of the Communist Party of China is the most essential feature of socialism with Chinese characteristics......................................................................................................................................77
+Chapter III: The leadership of the CCP is the most essential feature of socialism with Chinese characteristics......................................................................................................................................77
 Section 1: The party's leadership is the most fundamental law summary for adhering to and developing socialism with Chinese characteristics........................................................................................................................................77